Find out in less than a minute.

 Generators are something you don’t usually think about until you need one.
 And when you need a generator, you really need a generator.

 With the right generator, you can power your home, RV, or cabin through a blackout or just keep the lights on at the campsite.
-Generators are certainly not a new invention but up until the last few years, there has really only been one option, a gas or diesel-powered generator.
+Generators are certainly not a new invention but up until the last few years, there has really only been one option, a gas generator or diesel-powered generator.

 Solar generators are free from many of the drawbacks of gas-powered models.
 They are completely silent, they have 0 emissions, and there’s no fuel tank.
 As long as the sun rises you have a source of power.